 “Design works not because people understand or even appreciate it but because it works subliminally.”

 “Most authors are their own worst enemies when it comes to designing their books.
 They are way too close to them.”

-“I know nothing about e-readers.
-But the same goes for a screen that goes for paper: consider your text, your substrate, your audience and know the rules of typography.
-Most editors don’t and seem to consider designers a nuisance and a superfluous expense.”
+“The same goes for a screen that goes for paper: consider your text, your substrate, your audience and know the rules of typography.”